Duxter7/GA-English-Notes/IT English 1 (A2).md

 A / an
 	Singular, countable

 We need pasta = we need some pasta
-We need milk
+We need milk = we need some milk
-We need chocolate
+We need chocolate = we need some chocolate

+We don't have any pasta
+We don't h